linkingpaths/skra-geo/README.md

 # Skra::Geo

-Skra::Geo is a thin ruby wrapper to query WFS API of the [Icelandinc National Registry](http://www.skra.is) Geoserver.
+Skra::Geo is a thin ruby wrapper to query WFS API of the [Icelandic National Registry](http://www.skra.is) Geoserver.
 Its main goal is to provide easy access to geo information of every parcel in Iceland, thus making trivial the implementation of features like geolocation.